3 Tips from C.S. Lewis on Blogging and Tweeting

-Great advice for writing in general and for writing blog posts, but this is essential for a tweet.
+Great advice for writing in general and for writing blog posts, but this is essential on Twitter.
 You’ve only got 140 characters.
 Make them count and make them clear.

-One of the benefits I’ve found with using Twitter is that it forces me to distill my “bulky thoughts” down to the central big idea.
+One of the benefits of using Twitter is that it forces you to distill a thought down to its central big idea.

 “Always prefer the plain direct word to the long, vague one.
 Don’t implement promises, but keep them.”

-Having a down-to-earth writing style works well on a blog.
-Plain and direct will connect better with your readers.
-Not only will they understand what you wrote, they’ll have enjoyed the process too.
+Know your medium.
+Writing in a more down-to-earth style generally suits a blog.
+Plain and direct will help you connect better with your readers.
+And not only will they understand what you wrote, they’ll have enjoyed reading it.

-There’s some huge Twisdom (Twitter wisdom!) here as well.
-The word “keep” is so much shorter than “implement”.
-Big words are bad on Twitter.
+There’s some huge Twisdom (Twitter wisdom) here as well.
+The word “keep” is so much shorter than “implement.”
+Big words cost more on Twitter.

 “Never use abstract nouns when concrete ones will do.
 If you mean ‘More people died’ don’t say ‘Mortality rose.’”

-It’s more important than ever for you to be able to tell me what you want to say, and to say it straight.
-I don’t have the time to decode the abstract language you’ve written in a blog post.
-Tweets go by so fast that if I don’t understand it the first time, I’m not likely going to see it a second time.
+With so much information coming at us from every digital outpost, it’s more important than ever for you to be able to clearly tell us what you want to say, and to say it straight.
+There isn’t enough time to decode the poetic language you’ve used to dress up your blog post.
+Tweets go by so fast that if they’re not understood the first time, they’ll likely not been seen a second time.

 Take the time to consider who your blogging audience is, and then write for them.
 Write for people, not for professors.
-Unless of course you’re field of writing is specifically professors!
+Unless of course you’re actually writing for professors.